 FOUNDER AND EXECUTIVE PRESIDENT

-Sabiha Malik founded The World Bee Project CIC in 2014 to initiate a global perspective, addressing pollinator and biodiversity decline, food insecurity and climate change as the single challenge confronting humanity.
+Sabiha Malik founded The World Bee Project CIC in 2014 to to use AI and novel technologies to initiate a global perspective, addressing pollinator and biodiversity decline, food insecurity, climate change and threats to human wellbeing as a single interactive, interconnected challenge confronting humanity.

 Honorary Founding Member, TWBP